The Afterlove Tour

-The Afterlove Tour is the fifth concert tour by British recording artist James Blunt.
+The Afterlove Tour is the fifth concert tour by English recording artist James Blunt.
 Launched in support of his fifth studio album, The Afterlove (2017).
 Beginning October 2017, the tour is set to play over 100 shows in Europe, Asia, Australasia and South America.

 Background

 Blunt mentioned touring alongside his album announcement in December 2016.
 A month later, shows in Europe were announced for the fall of 2017.
 During the summer, Blunt joined Ed Sheeran on the North American leg of his tour.
 After this stint with Sheeran, Blunt revealed shows in Australia and New Zealand.